smitpi/PSGalleryReport/psgallery-authors.md

 + **Set-BiosDefaultSettingsREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API to set BIOS default settings on the next server reboot.
 You can execute the cmdlet and reset the BIOS to default settings now or set the flag to reset BIOS to default and on the next reboot, reset to BIOS default will be applied. [*01/06/2022 00:50:42*]
 + **Set-BiosChangePasswordREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API to set, change or delete BIOS passwords (system or setup). [*01/06/2022 00:49:38*]
 + **Set-BiosBootOrderREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API to either get current BIOS boot mode/boot order or change the boot order. [*01/06/2022 00:48:35*]
++ **Invoke-UnpackAndAttachOsdREDFISH 6.0.0**  - Cmdlet using iDRAC with Redfish API OEM extension to either get driver pack information, unpack and attach driver pack or detach driver pack.
+For performing OS installation, recommended to unpack and attach driver pack cmdlet first, then execute cmdlet to perform boot to network ISO. [*01/06/2022 00:47:36*]
 + **Invoke-SystemEraseREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to perform iDRAC System Erase feature.
 System Erase feature allows you to reset BIOS or iDRAC to default settings, erase ISE drives, HDD drives, diags, driver pack, Lifecycle controller data, NVDIMMs, PERC NV cache or vFlash.
 WARNING, this feature is desctructive and the main purpose for using this feature is to repurpose or retire server hardware.
 For erasing hard drives, there is no option to select a specific drive.
 Once you pass in either CryptographicErasePD or OverwritePD component value to erase drives, iDRAC is going to erase any supported drive it detects for that value.
 For more details on each supported component, refer to iDRAC Lifecycle Controller User Guide. [*01/06/2022 00:46:36*]
 + **Invoke-SupportAssistCollectionLocalREDFISH 6.0.0**  - iDRAC cmdlet using Redfish with OEM extension to either get Support Assist (SA) license agreement info, accept end user license agreement (EULA), register SA or perform SA collection locally.
 NOTE: Before you perform SA local collection, the EULA must be accepted. [*01/06/2022 00:45:37*]
 + **Invoke-StorageResetConfigREDFISH 6.0.0**  - Cmdlet using iDRAC with Redfish OEM extension to either get storage controllers, get virtual disks, get physical disks or reset the storage controller. [*01/06/2022 00:42:41*]